strmlineapp-ux/agileflow/docs/design-system.md

 - **Trigger:** Clicking directly on a text element (e.g., a section title, a badge name, a phone number).
 - **Interaction:**
     - The text element transforms into an input field.
-    - The input field must be styled to perfectly match the font, size, weight, and color of the original text element it replaces.
+    - The input field must be styled to perfectly match the font, size, weight, and color of the original text element it replaces (e.g., using the `font-headline font-thin` classes).
     - **Crucially, the input must have a transparent background and no borders or box-shadow**, ensuring it blends seamlessly into the UI.
 - **Behavior:**
     - Typing modifies the text value.
-    - Clicking anywhere outside the input field or pressing 'Enter' saves the changes and reverts the input back to a standard text element.
+    - Pressing 'Enter' saves the changes and reverts the input back to a standard text element.
     - Pressing 'Escape' cancels the edit without saving.
+    - **A `useEffect` hook must be implemented to add a 'mousedown' event listener to the document.
+This listener should check if the click occurred outside the input field's ref and, if so, trigger the save function.
+This ensures that clicking anywhere else on the page correctly dismisses and saves the editor.**
 - **Application:** Used for editing entity names, labels, and other simple text fields directly in the UI.

 ---